clojure-grimoire/grimoire/resources/1.6.0/clojure.core/when-some/docstring.md

-bindings => binding-form testWhen test is not nil, evaluates body with binding-form bound to thevalue of test
+bindings => binding-form test

+   When test is not nil, evaluates body with binding-form bound to the value of test